Master of Data Science

 On graduating from the course you’ll have a sound knowledge of modern statistical methodology and computing that will equip you for a career in data science and enable your career to develop as data science evolves.

-- have a set of flexible and transferable skills for different types of employment; and
+- Have a set of flexible and transferable skills for different types of employment

-At the end of the course, if you completed the additional research project, you will be well-placed to begin a PhD in the data science field if you choose.
+At the end of the course, if you complete the optional research project, you could qualify to undertake a PhD (Doctor of Philosophy).